phylosopher07/phylosopher07.github.io/_posts/2023-02-19-variational-method.md

 ## Variational method

 **Variational method** is one way of finding approximations to the _ground state_, and some _excited states_.
-This allows calculating approximate wavefunctions such as _molecular orbitals_.
+This allows for calculating approximate wavefunctions such as _molecular orbitals_.
 The basis for this method is the variational principle.

 The method consists of choosing a **"trial wavefunction"** depending on one or more parameters,